droycewagner/2dfluidflow/README.md

 * _bool write_file_: when set to 1, writes tab-delimited pressure/velocity matrices to file in a folder named _res_.
 * _bool write_image_: when set to 1, produces png files in the _res_ folder, representing the fluid flow
 * _double fps_: this will indicate how many times per second (in simulation time) an image/file should be produced
 * _double min_col, max_col_: these give the coloration scale.
 Images contain colors from magenta (representing zero velocity) to red (representing max velocity).
 A velocity above this range will be colored white and a velocity below the minimum will be colored black.
-If the max/min velocities are not obvious from the initial condition, the mesh2d class provides methods *max_vel()*, *min_vel()* which can be called after each use of *do_iteration()*.

 The function _writeImage_ does the following:

-1. creates an image with the same dimensions as the mesh2d object,
+1. creates an image with the same dimensions as the Mesh2D object,
 2. colors each pixel by speed, based on _rainbow_scale_,
 3. places short black lines (vectors) to represent the velocity direction (if the velocity is nonzero),
 4. places a white dot at the base of each vector.